vuestorefront/storefront-deployment/README.md

 - `coveo_organization_id`: Coveo organization ID required for coveo integration.
 Optional field.
 - `coveo_access_token`: Coveo organization access token required for coveo integration.
 Optional field.
 - `version`: Version that will be used for docker image tag.
 Example: 2.3.0, 3.1.0-rc.1.
 If not passed, github.sha will be used
+- `default_html_cache_control`: Default cache control header value for SSR pages.
+If not passed, `public, max-age=0, s-maxage=15, must-revalidate` will be used.
 ### build-middleware

 ```yaml